-Cardiomyopathy is a disease of the myocardium, or heart muscle.
+Cardiomyopathy is a disease of the myocardium or heart muscle.
 As the condition progresses, the heart muscle becomes enlarged, thick or rigid, making it hard for the heart to deliver blood to the body.
 This can lead to heart failure or irregular heartbeats called arrhythmias.
 The weakening of the heart can also cause other complications such as heart valve problems.

-There are different types of cardiomyopathy:
+There are different types of cardiomyopathy, which include:

 In addition to blood tests and chest X-rays, your doctor may recommend various tests to diagnose cardiomyopathy, including: